iaacornus/silverblue-postinstall_upgrade/README.md

 # Install rpm-fusion and other repos you need, codecs, and drivers

+Note that some of the drivers may come preinstalled in your system, confirm before proceeding.

 ## Setup flatpak

+Fedora has its own flatpak repository where it filters some of the applications, for access to flathub setup the flathub repository:

 ```bash
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```

 ## RPMfusion

+The main repository of Fedora does not contain every applications, some of the codecs are in the RPMFusion, the NVidia drivers are in the nonfree, while some of the codecs are in free.

 Nonfree: `rpm-ostree install https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm`